In December there were 159 alerts generated, resulting in 22 regression bugs being filed on average 5.1 days after the regressing change landed.

 - 96% of alerts were triaged within 3 days

-- Valid regressions were associated with bugs in 3.4 days
+- Valid regressions were associated with bugs in an average of 2 days

 - All alerts were triaged in an average of 1.4 days

 - 87% of alerts were triaged within 3 days